camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-architecture/overview.md

 It's also possible to set up an Ingress for each component.
 For more details, visit our [combined and separated Ingress setup guide](../platform-deployment/helm-kubernetes/guides/ingress-setup.md).

 :::caution Web Modeler
 The combined Ingress setup does not support Web Modeler yet.
-To enable external access to Web Modeler, you'll need to set up a [separate Ingress](../platform-deployment/helm-kubernetes/guides/ingress-setup.md#separated-ingress-setup) using a subdomain (e.g. `https://modeler.camunda.example.com`).
+To enable external access to Web Modeler, set up a [separate Ingress](../platform-deployment/helm-kubernetes/guides/ingress-setup.md#separated-ingress-setup) using a subdomain (e.g. `https://modeler.camunda.example.com`).
 :::

 ## Deployment